 The walled city of Avignon is one of France’s top tourist destinations and home to great museums and beautiful architecture.
 Popes’ Palace is the most famous landmark in Avignon.
 Catholic popes lived and operated out of there between 1309 and 1377.
 Avignon is full of history, life, art, and music.

-This little seaside resort sheltered by huge cliffs has so much charm you would want to stay there forever.
-It is a wonderful place to stroll and watch colorful boat reflecting in the water.
+Cassis, this little seaside resort sheltered by huge cliffs has so much charm you would want to stay there forever.
+It is a wonderful place to stroll and watch the colorful boat reflecting in the water.
 It is still an operating fishing village so fresh seafood is served in numerous waterfront restaurants.
 People watching is excellent there.

 Cassis is so beautiful it feels like it was put together by a painter.
 Flowers are everywhere!
 Full of tourists, it still feels very local.
 Market days are Wednesday and Friday and are popular with locals and tourists alike.
-At night, French men occupy a specially designed little square to play boccie ball.
 Streets and cafes are full of people until late into the night.

 Cassis is also famous for Calanques – limestone cliffs jutting into the sea, with narrow ravines between them.
 Numerous cruises are available to see them from the water.
 You can also approach them on foot.
 There are miles of hiking trails from Cassis all the way to Marseilles.

-Despite all the warnings, I did not find Provence to be very expensive, but I only spent on food and excursions.
-I used 30,000 United frequent flyer miles for my flights, and for my lodging I used a combination of miles, points, and cash back.
+Despite all the warnings, I did not find Provence to be very expensive.
+I only spent on food and excursions.
+I used 30,000 United frequent flyer miles for my flights and for my lodging a combination of miles, points, and cash back.

 During my visit, I touched only the surface of what Provence has to offer.
 I have no doubt in my mind that I will return there.
 My goal is to visit when I retire and stay for a few months.
 Many traditional houses are available for a short term rent at reasonable prices.
 Until then, my dream of Provence continues.